QuantEcon/lecture-source-py/source/rst/geom_series.rst

 .. math:: i_t = i \ \ \textrm {for all }  t \geq 0

-so that investment is constant over time
+so that investment is constant over time.

 It follows that